PHES-ODM/PHES-ODM-MapGenerator/README.md

 For more details on the steps performed by this script, see [make_v1_to_v2.md](make_v1_to_v2.md).

+## Mapping Files

+Mapping files are Excel files that contain all required information for mapping from a source dataset (eg. NWSS) to a target dataset (eg. ODM v2).
+Mapping files can specify basic mappings, such as one-to-one copying, combining multiple fields into a single date/time/time-zone, as well as more complex mappings such as wide-to-long column mappings.
+See the [Mapping Config Files](mapping_config_files.md) section for instructions on how to modify or create your own mapping files.

 ## General CLI

 In order to map from a source dataset to a target dataset, the following are required: